-Venue: Via Microsoft Teams
+Venue: via Microsoft Teams

-Contact: John Armstrong, Democratic Services and Elections Manager.
+Contact: John Armstrong, Democratic Services Manager

-Apologies for absence and notification of substitutes
+Apologies for absence and notification of substitute members

 In accordance with the local Code of Conduct, a councillor is required to disclose at the meeting any disclosable pecuniary interest (DPI) that they may have in respect of any matter for consideration on this agenda.
 Any councillor with a DPI must notparticipate in any discussion or vote regarding that matter and they must also withdraw from the meeting immediately before consideration of the matter.

 If that DPI has not been registered, you must notify the Monitoring Officer of the details of the DPI within 28 days of the date of the meeting.

 Councillors are further invited to disclose any non-pecuniary interest which may be relevant to any matter on this agenda, in the interests of transparency, and to confirm that it will not affect their objectivity in relation to that matter.